Farmer Boys (fast casual chain): History

 In February 2020, Farmer Boys temporarily changed its name to "Farmer Girls" to celebrate Women's History Month and International Women's Day.
 They gave their bacon burger a new name: "Bacon Girl."
 The name change was also to honor the chain's 1,600 plus female staff members who help run the business.

 In mid-March 2020, as a result of the COVID-19 pandemic Farmer Boys temporarily shut down its dining room.
 Drive-thru, delivery, takeout and pick up service were offered.

 In 2021, Farmer Boys expanded into Arizona, the restaurant's third state of operation after California and Nevada.
 Gilbert, Arizona was the first location.

-In 2022, Farmer Boys promted Joseph Oritz to president and chief executive operator.
+In 2022, Farmer Boys promoted Joseph Oritz to president and chief executive operator.

+Two years later, Colorado saw the restaurant's expansion into their state, with locations like Denver, Colorado Springs, Fort Collins and Pueblo planned.